johnwbyrd/superpawn/README.md

 - Implements a subset of UCI protocol sufficient to permit play with Arena 3.0
-- Pluggable architecture permits easy experimentation for new algorithms for search and evaluation
+- Pluggable architecture permits easy experimentation with new algorithms for search and evaluation
 - Alpha-beta search of fixed depth
 - Material evaluator